ehmicky/spyd/docs/algorithm.md

 _Solution_: Measures that are extremely slow compared to the others are discarded.

-Also, medians are used instead of arithmetic means.

 ## Measuring cost

 _Problem_: Measuring typically requires retrieving timestamps.
 Doing so